 What baffles me, and what I think is the overwhelming reaction to Jalen, is not the idea that he could be gay.
 It’s that he’s flamboyant, effeminate, and still relentlessly harasses all-pro talents during and after games.
-He’s simultaneously the sweetest and hardest nigga on the field.
 It’s clear that he’s more of an alpha than most men, but it’s also clear that traditional tough guy talk fits on him differently.

 While Ramsey’s behavior still garners homophobic responses—”Fruitier than a bottle of naked juice,” or, “Watch this shit without sound, nigga still look like a fruit basket,”—many presumably straight male YouTube users that acknowledge Ramsey’s effeminate characteristics either look past them or enjoy them:

-It’s an entertaining thought—one of the NFL’s brightest stars being an effeminate gay man.
-Would it be cool if Ramsey became this champion gay dude in the hypermasculine world of the NFL?
+It’s an entertaining thought—one of the NFL’s brightest stars being a gay man.
+Would it be cool if Ramsey became a gay champion in the hypermasculine world of the NFL?
 Yeah!
 But even if he does have an LGBTQ identity, he doesn’t owe it to us to come out or be an advocate.

 Two more post-game interviews of Jalen Ramsey, both during this season, suggest he’s shying away from the more expressive mannerisms in his Steve Smith interview due to fear of being perceived as gay.
 Commenters considered the possibility in the two videos below.